About Atma Centre

 About Sidharsha

 I was born in South Africa, moved to New Zealand in 1999.
-In my primary school years I realised my passion was to help others when it came to health, as it bothered me how much ill health hindered quality of life.
+In my primary school years I realised my passion was to help others when it came to health.
+It bothered me how much ill health hindered quality of life.
 In 2010 I moved to Canberra where I completed my Bachelors of Medical Science (2014).
-While working at Cardiac Telemedicine, I started to wonder what we were missing?
+While working at a Cardiac Telemedicine, company I started to wonder, we were missing something?
 There must be signs and symptoms the body shows before disease presents?
 That's when I stumbled on a book about Ayurveda in Blacktown, Sydney.
 After reading the first page it resonated with my thoughts on spirituality and health.
 I quickly learnt about doshas, prakruti, vikruit, signs and symptoms, daily routines, the medicinal properties of herbs in my kitchen, the incompatibility of certain food groups and eating for your aggravation.

 In my first few months studying Cert IV in Ayurvedic Lifestyle Consultation, I had already begun to see huge changes in my health.
 I used to suffer with crippling period pain and constipation that would leave me blocked for days.
 Before Ayurveda I was lead to believe that living with period pain was normal and something I would have to get used to.
 It has now been 7 years without period pain and constipation and all I had to do was change my diet and lifestyle according to my Vikruti (imbalance) and keep on top of the signs and symptoms my body presented.
 I went on to complete my Advanced Diploma of Ayurveda in 2018, at Australian Institute of Holistic medicine, Perth.
 I became a practitioner at the college, started a home clinic, presented on Ayurveda self care, I mentor Ayurveda students and have now established Atma Ayurveda.